Doncaster SACRE is the Standing Advisory Council on Religious Education in Doncaster.

 - RE for REal RE for REal explores the role of schools in equipping young people with the knowledge and skills to engage effectively with religion and belief diversity, in schools, in their communities, in future workplaces and in wider social contexts.
 It builds on the Religious Education Council’s A Review of Religious Education in England (2013) by providing a new evidence-base to support and facilitate continuing national discussions.

-Copies of Doncaster's Locally Agreed RE syllabus 2019 -2024 are available on request to Doncaster schools.
+Copies of Doncaster's Locally Agreed RE syllabus 2019 -2024 are available on request for Doncaster schools.

 - RE in Schools House of Commons briefing May 2015